 Maximize your career preparation with a career course.
 Portuguese majors should consider enrolling in ASCS-Q296 College to Career II: Navigate Your Arts and Sciences Experience.
 The section dedicated to Arts and Humanities provides the opportunity for you to explore the relationship between your field of study and life after graduation, while developing an academic and career development plan for post-collegiate success.
 If you are considering continuing your studies after graduation, you may wish to enroll instead in the section dedicated to graduate school preparation.
 Regardless of the section you select, you will leave the class with your resume, a cover letter or personal statement, and a LinkedIn profile ready to go!

 The job market

-Economic development in Brazil and other Portuguese-speaking countries generates a positive employment outlook for students with a degree Portuguese.
-Students with the Portuguese B.A. degree take their knowledge into a variety of career fields.
+Economic development in Brazil and other Portuguese-speaking countries generates a positive employment outlook for students with a degree in Portuguese.
+Students with the Portuguese B.A. take their knowledge into a variety of career fields.

 Portuguese graduates are well-prepared to work in a wide array of career fields, including government, non-profit organizations, industry and commerce, tourism, education, or as interpreters/translators.

-Initial and long-term destinations for graduates include many different positions, such as government intelligence agents, journalists, linguists, interpreters/translators, consultants, human resources managers and educators, among other careers.
+Initial and long-term destinations for graduates include many different positions, such as government intelligence agents, journalists, linguists, interpreters/translators, consultants, and human resources managers and educators, among other careers.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center’s First Destinations survey!